-Property and equipment are stated at cost or, if donated to the Foundation, at fair market value on the date of the acquisition.
+Property and equipment are stated at cost or, if donated to the Foundation, at fair value on the date of the acquisition.
 Expenditures for routine maintenance are charged to operations.
 Depreciation is provided over the estimated useful lives of various classes of assets on the straight-line method.
-Depreciation expense for the years ended June 30, 2017 and 2016 was \$49,722 and \$40,575, respectively.
+Depreciation expense for the years ended June 30, 2018 and 2017 was \$58,490 and \$49,722, respectively.
 The estimated useful lives are as follows: